albassort/AlbaBuild.nvim/README.md

 #### Python Specific
 adding `-u` to python3 allows it to run in unbuffered mode, for which, this ceases to be an issue.
 E.g `"shell_cmd": "timeout 2 python3 -u ./example.py"`

-# Testing
+# TODO
-Unfortunately, testing broken, and I'm unsure how to get it to work.
-Plenary jobs simply do not work as intended currently within its testing environment.
-Some jobs started, will ONLY exit once the program has exited, no matter what I do.
-Testing is currently manual.

-Perhaps a more builtin nvim way could be implemented to automate it.
-Further investigation would need to be done.
+- Implement standard testing (plenary testing breaks shell commands for some reason)

-##### Donate
+##### Support
-*If you like this plugin and wish to support me, I have a donate page at https://donate.albassort.com where you send me XMR, BTC, and SOL.
+*If you like the project, and wish to show your support, you can go to [page](https://donate.albassort.com) where you send me XMR, BTC, and SOL.
 Anything is deeply appreciated, and keeps me motivated.
 Thank you.*